amargaritov/starlit/README.md

 # Hutter Prize Submission 2021a: Preprocessing STARLIT + cmix
-Released by Artemiy Margaritov on May 8, 2021.by read-alike enwiki article sorting
+Released by Artemiy Margaritov on May 8, 2021.

 This repository includes materials for a Hutter Prize Submission (submission-2021a).
 It contains:
-* the source code of a new preprocessing algorithm that is tailored for enwik9 compression -- the _SorTing ARticLes by sImilariTy_ (STARLIT),
+* the source code of a new preprocessing algorithm that is tailored for enwik9 compression -- the _SorTing ARticLes by sImilariTy_ (STARLIT)
-* the source code of a cmix-based compressor for enwik9 amended to meet the Hutter Prize restrictions on running time and usage of RAM,
+* the source code of a cmix-based compressor for enwik9 amended to meet the Hutter Prize restrictions on running time and usage of RAM
-* the source code of phda9-2017 enwik8 preprocessor amended to work with enwik9,
+* the source code of phda9-2017 enwik8 preprocessor amended to work with enwik9
-* a set of scripts for building and constructing the compressor,
+* a set of scripts for building and constructing the compressor
-* a prebuilt binary of compressor for an AMD's Zen 2 processor.
+* a prebuilt executable file of STARLIT compressor for an AMD's Zen 2 processor
-*

 The compressor that can be constructed using the sources/tools above can only work with enwik9.
-As per Hutter Prize Competition requirements, the compressor outputs a binary -- a selfextracting archive that restores enwik9.
+As per Hutter Prize Competition requirements, the compressor outputs a binary -- a self-extracting archive (executable) that restores enwik9.

 # Submission description
 STARLIT beats the current Hutter Prize result when combined with the cmix compressor and phda9 preprocessing.
 Further in this document STARLIT means a compressor/decopressor that features STARLIT preprocessing algorithm, phda9 preprocessing algorithm, and cmix compressor.